 It defines our commitments and requirements for ethical conduct in Brav and applies to all Suppliers to Brav.

 All suppliers, service providers and business partners must sign and adhere to our Code of Conduct before entering into contractual agreements.

 Our Brav Supplier Code of Conduct is also covering the complete policy for responsible business conduct.

-The purpose of open supplier / factory list is to promote transparency, and we have had for several years open supplier / factory lists, as also listed in NGO Future in our Hands open factory list (Fremtiden i våre hender).
+The purpose of an open factory list is to promote transparency.
+We have had an open factory list for many years and it is also listed in NGO Future in our Hands open factory list (Fremtiden i våre hender).